Salesforce App Limits Cheatsheet

 Increasing Total API Request Allocations

-product makes optimal use of the API A product that makes inefficient use of the API incurs unnecessary
+the product makes optimal use of the API A product that makes inefficient use of the API incurs unnecessary

-minimizing the number of roundtrips between the client and server
+performance by minimizing the number of roundtrips between the client and server

 Example API Usage Metering Calculations

-The following examples illustrate API usage metering calculations for several scenarios
+These examples illustrate API usage metering calculations for several scenarios

 For an Enterprise Edition org with Salesforce licenses the request limit is requests